hamlet-io/docs/docs/learn/workspace.md

 We'll want a directory on our local machine that can be used to store all of our work so lets make one now.

-First, in the terminal change into a directory that works for you you and then make a new directory for Hamlet Deploy.
+First, in your local terminal change into a directory that works for you you and then make a new directory for Hamlet Deploy.

 ```bash
 ## change directory into the home directory